braydonf/nostr-key-change/README.md

 ## Migration Keys

 This is a new field on a `kind 0` event with a key of `migration_keys`.
 Its purpose is to define a set of migration keys that can be used to help migrate to a new key in the future, if it becomes necessary.
-The event can assign anywhere from `1` to `n` migration keys assigned to be able to sign a _Key Migration and Revocation Event_.
+The event can assign anywhere from `1` to `n` migration keys assigned to be able to sign a _Key Revocation Event_.
 A threshold number of keys (`m` of `n`) can be assigned to verify this event.

 The value should be as follows: